Ingraham Attendance Office

 If an absence is excused, the student is permitted to make up all missed assignments outside of class under reasonable conditions and time limits established by the appropriate teacher; except that in-participation type classes, a student’s grade may be affected because of the student’s inability to make up the activities conducted during a class period.

-Written, verbal or electronic notice by a parent/guardian must be in the Attendance Office Before a student may be notified to leave class by Attendance.
+Written, verbal or electronic notice by a parent/guardian must be in the Attendance Office before a student may be notified to leave class by Attendance.

-(Discontinued until further notice) UPDATE: Student leave class at designated time and must leave the building as soon as feasible.
+Students leave class at designated time and must leave the building as soon as feasible.
 No sign out at the Attendance window.
 Absences remain unexcused if parent/guardian notice of dismissal is not received in advance.

 Early dismissal due to illness (while at school) requires a release from the school nurse.
 The school nurse will contact and receive release authorization.
 Sign out at Attendance is mandatory.